Regular Registration (opens January 5!)

 Camp Deposit: A $200 deposit is required to secure your child’s place at camp.
 (Families receiving campership aid are not required to pay the deposit.)

 Tuition: Tuition is due on March 1.
 Statements will be available in your online account as soon as your camper’s enrollment is confirmed.
-Payment not received by the due date may jeopardize your child’s place at camp.
-Tuition for campers accepted after February 15 is due within 15 calendar days of enrollment confirmation or prior to the start of camp, whichever is earlier.
-(Due date exceptions are made for campers receiving financial aid and on approved payment plans.)
+Payment not received by the due date may result in forfeiture of Camper’s spot and the deposit.
+Tuition for campers accepted after February 15 is due within fifteen (15) calendar days of enrollment confirmation or prior to the start of Camp, whichever is earlier.
+(Due date exceptions are made for Campers receiving financial aid and on approved payment plans.)

-Late Payments: A finance charge of 1% per month, and any collection fees incurred, may be added to all payments.
-Delinquent accounts may result in the forfeiture of your child’s spot at camp and any payments made to date.
+Late Payments: A finance charge of 1% per month, and any collection fees incurred, may be added to late accounts.
+Delinquent accounts may result in forfeiture of the Family’s spot and any payments made.

 Medical Information

-Medical Expenses and Treatment: You understand that you are responsible for your child’s medical expenses not covered by your insurance plan, which may include any office visit, emergency care, or prescription medications.
-You consent to emergency medical treatment for the camper if the Foundation, in its sole discretion determines it to be necessary.
-In the event of a medical emergency, you consent to The Foundation contacting you and other emergency contacts whom you have provided.
+Medical Expenses and Treatment: Enrollers are responsible for Camper’s medical expenses not covered by Enroller’s insurance, including office visits, emergency care, and prescriptions, as well as any deductible or co-pay.
+Enrollers consent to emergency medical treatment for Camper if Camp, in its discretion, determines it to be necessary, and consent to Camp contacting Enrollers or other emergency contacts.

-Immunizations: You understand that your child is required to be vaccinated according to the Aloha Foundation’s Vaccination Policy (available on our website).
+Immunizations: Camper must be vaccinated according to Camp’s Vaccination Policy.
 Religious or philosophical exemptions are not accepted.
-Medical exemptions are only granted for conditions established by the CDC or the Advisory Committee on Immunization Practices (ACIP) and only when a Medical Exemption Form has been submitted and approved by our medical team.
+Medical exemptions are limited to conditions established by the CDC or ACIP and only when Camp’s Medical Exemption Form is submitted and approved by Camp’s medical team.

 Other Terms & Conditions